krishnaz/tech-debt-talk/PITCHME.md

 * All can produce it
 * Top right common in startups, to decrease time to market
 * Bottom right is common case
-* Bottom left, lack of knowledge
+* Bottom left, lack of knowledge, layering: separation of concerns
-* Boy scout rule, Uncle Bob
+* Could be bad culture, we don't want to see
 * Broken window can have an effect too
-* Could be bad culture, we don't want to see
+* Boy scout rule, Uncle Bob

 ---
 ### What problems does it cause?

-- Cause defects
+- Cause defects |
 - Slow down development of new features |
  - Directly: when implementing the feature |
  - Indirectly: by taking time away through maintenance |